deepinv/deepinv/paper/paper.md

 # Philosophy

+## Coding Practices

 `deepinv` is coded in modern Python following a test-driven development philosophy.
 The code is thoroughly unit-, integration- and performance-tested using `pytest` and verified using `codecov`, and is compliant with PEP8 using `black`.
-The library is thoroughly documented, and provides a comprehensive **user-guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes including type annotations.
 To encourage reproducibility, the library passes random number generators for all random functionality.
 Architecturally, `deepinv` is implemented using an object-oriented framework where base classes provide abstract functionality and interfaces (such as `Physics` or `Metric`), sub-classes provide specific implementations or special cases (such as `LinearPhysics`) along with methods inherited